-Plant maturity is meant to tell you when the plant is ready to set fruit or flower.
-It is used with vegetables and annual flowers, to give the gardener some idea of how long their season needs to be, for the plant to successfully grow and produce in their garden.
+Plant maturity information tells you how long it takes from the time the seed is sown to the point when the plant is ready to set fruit or flower.
+It is a tool provided to help the gardener determine when to plant vegetables and annual flowers so that the plant will successfully grow and produce in the garden.

 - If you start the seed indoors and transplant it into your garden, start counting from when you transplant.
-This holds true for transplant you purchase, also.
+This also holds true for transplants you purchase.

-We rarely have ideal growing conditions, but given somewhat reasonable conditions, you can expect the number on the seed packet to be an accurate gauge.
+While ideal growing conditions are rare, given somewhat reasonable conditions, you can expect the number on the seed packet to be an accurate gauge.